danielbrock4/Ratings_On_Demand/README.md

   * Are there any potential patterns that can be used to determine a movie's rating?
 For example, do movies with summer time release dates involving Oscar award winners produce play any part in a movie's IMDb rating.

 * Which Machine Learning algorithm would provide the most accurate prediction?

+  * Is Linear Regression the right approach?
+If not, what other paths should we consider?